 Remote education (also known as remote learning or distance learning) is the education of students who are not physically present at school and therefore cannot meet in a traditional classroom setting.

-Microsoft Teams will become your child’s digital hub!
+Microsoft Teams is your child’s digital hub!
 It brings classroom conversations, content, resources and apps together in one place.
 More information about how St. Mary’s will use this platform as part of our provision for remote education, including our expectations for users, can be found in our school’s Remote Education Policy below:

 All of our pupils at St. Mary’s have their own user account for using Microsoft Teams (and Office 365).
 To access their account each pupil needs their unique user ID and password.
 This can be obtained from your child’s class teacher.